seung-lab/microviewer/README.md

 ## History

 This microviewer package has been a part of CloudVolume since 2018, but is now broken out into its own package for more flexible wider use.
-Microviewer uses a modified version of https://github.com/seung-lab/data-cube-x/ (2016) to represent the array in Javascript.
+Microviewer uses a modified version of https://github.com/seung-lab/data-cube-x/ (2016) to represent the array in Javascript, which was originally developed for eyewire.org.